Ultraviolet suppression and nonlocality in optical model potentials for nucleon-nucleus scattering: Calculations and findings

 In Fig.~\ref{fig:rspace-s} we show surface plots of $s$-wave potentials $rU(r,r')r'$ in the $rr'$ plane.
 We include microscopic potentials based of leading-order bare potential N3LO (LHS panels) and AV18 (RHS panels).
 The real parts of the potentials are shown in frames (a) and (c), respectively.
 Their corresponding imaginary parts are shown in panels (b) and (d).
 Both potentials are constructed in momentum space, with $\Lambda=12$~fm$^{-1}$.
 As in the case of $h$ waves at 65~MeV, the coordinate-space potential is much structured and stronger in the case of AV18 than for N3LO.
 Observe the $[-80\!:\!80]$~MeV~fm$^{-1}$ scale in panel (c) for AV18, in contrast with $[-20\!:\!20]$~MeV~fm$^{-1}$ scale in panel (a) for N3LO.

-From the above result we can now evaluate $\kappa$.
+From the above results we can now evaluate $\kappa$.
 In this case we treat separately the real and imaginary parts of the potential, leading to their respective $\kappa_R$ and $\kappa_I$.
-In Fig.~\ref{fig:beta2oo} we plot results for $\kappa_R$ (solid curves) and $\kappa_I$ (dashed curves) as function of $r$.
+In Fig.~\ref{fig:beta2oo} we plot results for $\kappa_R$ (solid curves) and $\kappa_I$ (dashed curves) as functions of $r$.
 Panels (a) and (b) show results for $s$ and $h$ waves, respectively.
 Black and red curves represent results for N3LO- and AV18-based microscopic potentials, respectively.
-Blue curves correspond to PB-TPM nonlocal model.
+Blue curves correspond to the PB-TPM nonlocal model.
 Dotted curves correspond to $\kappa_{PB}$ as in Eq.~\eqref{kappaPB}.
-The solid light-blue line represents $\beta^2$, with $\beta=0.88$~fm$^{-1}$, from TPM parametrization.
+The solid horizontal line represents $\beta^2$, with $\beta=0.88$~fm$^{-1}$, from TPM parametrization.
+We can state the following observations:

-We can state the following observations: \textit{I.--} Black solid and dashed curves (N3LO-based) for $s$ waves are smooth and positive, showing similar behavior for $\kappa_R$ and $\kappa_I$; the same holds for $h$ wave.
-The fact that these values for $\kappa$ are a fraction of $\beta^2$ indicates that the potential is sharper than PB along the diagonal. \textit{II.--} Red solid curves (AV18-based) appear weaker than all other cases.
-There is also a change of sign which, after a close inspection of panel (c) in Fig.~\ref{fig:rspace-s}, can be attributed to change of sign of the potential.
-In the case of the imaginary part (red dashed curves) we observe that ${\cal U}''(x,0)$ vanishes, leading to singular $\kappa$. \textit{III.--} Solid and dashed blue curves, corresponding to PB potential, overlap completely.
-Additionally, they become constant for $r>1$~fm, in the case of $s$ waves, and for $r>2.5$~fm, in the case of $h$ waves.
-A main conclusion from the preceding analysis is that all three potentials appear quite different from one another in coordinate space.
-This is particularly the case of N3LO- vs AV18-based potentials, where $\kappa_R$ and $\kappa_I$ behave very differently.
-This situation changes radically with the suppression of ultraviolet components of \textit{NA} potentials, as we shall see next.
+\begin{enumerate}[label=\alph*)] \item Black solid and dashed curves (N3LO-based) for $s$ waves are smooth and positive, showing similar behavior for $\kappa_R$ and $\kappa_I$.
+The same feature holds for the $h$ wave.
+The fact that these values for $\kappa$ are a fraction of $\beta^2$ indicates that the potential is sharper than the PB model along the diagonal. \item Red solid curves (AV18-based) appear more irregular than all the other cases.
+There is a change of sign which, after a close inspection of panel (c) in Fig.~\ref{fig:rspace-s}, can be attributed to change of sign of the potential.
+In the case of the imaginary part (red dashed curves) we note singularities in $\kappa$, feature due to vanishing ${\cal U}''(x,0)$ (real or imaginary components) along the diagonal. \item Solid and dashed blue curves (PB model) overlap completely, corresponding to $\kappa_R$ and $\kappa_I$, respectively.
+Additionally, they show a smooth and uniform behavior, reaching a near constant value for $r$ above $1$~fm ($s$ wave) and $2.5$~fm ($h$ wave). \end{enumerate} A main conclusion from the preceding analysis is that all three potentials appear very different from one another when represented in coordinate space.
+This is particularly the case of N3LO- vs AV18-based potentials, where $\kappa_R$ and $\kappa_I$ behave quite differently.
+This scenario changes radically with the suppression of ultraviolet components of \textit{NA} potentials, as we shall see next.